axerocks/udacity_data_scientist_nanodegree/Project2/README.md

 ## Acknowledgements

 I wish to thank [Figure Eight](https://www.figure-eight.com/) for the dataset, and thank [Udacity](https://www.udacity.com/) for advice and review.
-In addition, I'd like to thank https://github.com/matteobonanomi for providing a good source of reference for Flask webapp creation.
+In addition, I'd like to thank Matteo Bonanomi https://github.com/matteobonanomi for providing me with a good source of reference for Flask Web App creation.